autonomys/auto-sdk/packages/auto-drive/README.md

 import { createAutoDriveApi } from '@autonomys/auto-drive'
 import { NetworkId } from '@autonomys/auto-utils'

-const api = createAutoDriveApi({ apiKey: 'your-api-key', network: NetworkId.TAURUS }) // Initialize your API instance with API key
+const api = createAutoDriveApi({ apiKey: 'your-api-key', network: NetworkId.MAINNET }) // Initialize your API instance with API key

 // Create a buffer from your data const buffer = Buffer.from('Hello, Autonomys!')